google/timesketch/docs/Users-Guide.md

 The Sigma Analyzer translates Sigma rules in Elastic Search Queries and adds a tag to every matching event.

-It will also create a story with the Top 10 matched Sigma rules
+It will also create a story with the Top 10 matched Sigma rules.

 There is a dedicated document to walk you through the process of using the [Sigma Analyzer](/docs/UseSigmaAnalyzer.md).